ITAXBOX/ITAXBOX/README.md

 Where sleepless nights transformed into mastery, and C pointers became extensions of thought.

 **My weapon of choice?** ☕ **Java + Spring Boot**

-I architect **distributed systems** that don't just work - they scale, adapt, and endure.
-Every project is **precision engineering** built for the long game.

 <br clear="right"/>